 It takes more than symptoms alone to be approved for LTD, but their effects are usually considered in the insurance company’s decision.
 You’ll have to back up your claims with medical documentation that provides clinical and laboratory findings from your doctors.
 The insurance company will sometimes use your medical information on its own to make their decision if it definitively proves that you are disabled.

-How Disability Is Evaluated for ET
+How Disability Is Evaluated for Essential Tremor

 If an essential tremor or another mental or physical disorder is keeping you from successfully performing your job duties, you may qualify for long-term disability benefits.
 Unfortunately, they can be difficult to obtain.
-If you find yourself denied for LTD despite having a genuine disability, let Nick Ortiz Law help.
-Call us today at (888) 321-8131 to find out how we can help you get the benefits you deserve.
+If you find yourself denied for LTD despite having a genuine disability, let the Ortiz Law Firm help.
+Call us at (888) 321-8131 to find out how we can help you get the benefits you deserve.